 “The social contract for authority is at the center of money, politics, and religion.
 No surprise there.
 Each center’s loci has confirming elements such as the high priest’s temple or another supreme power object represented by the elite and their agents.
 These three realms are carefully designed for the acquisition of wealth.
 The purpose is to create predictable rates and periods in a political or religious mix.
 Because it is expected, these failures also predict products such as, when to buy low, followed by the distraction of an intractable political confrontation.”Rex L. Curry

 Money, politics, and religion have yet to recognize the earth as a place.
 Photographs from the moon made it an island in space ruled by the sun.
 Still, of the billions of people on the earth, only a small percentage realize the Earth’s location in a solar system of a galaxy, among many.
 The “Earth Rise” and “Blue Marble” photographs taken a half-century ago from orbit and the surface of the moon through all of the Apollo Missions (1968 – 1972) takes us back a mere five hundred years ago when Galileo began to figure out the earth’s place in our solar system (1600).
 The first contact with the universe’s vast nature must have yielded a compelling sense of spatial abundance.
-Galileo would be surprised by how limited it is today among the “knowing” observers of our finite planet.
-It is the way Galileo used his mind that should be remembered.
+Galileo would be surprised by how limited it is today among our finite planet’s “knowing” observers.
+It is the way Galileo used his mind that should be remembered by the scientists of today.
 Read of his thought experiment (here).

 Mountain ranges and vast oceans compare to a sea of galaxies in the opposite sense.
 The earth’s density is close and personal.
 It begins with roughly 100 people per square mile and climbs to nearly 150,000 people in dense clusters.
 How do these two experiences “of the earth” and “the city” fit together?
 That “fit” is oddly similar to the earth in the galaxy.

 New York City’s Manhattan island has a residential density surrounding Central Park of around 67,000 people per square mile (2000).
 Should Yellowstone National Park experience the same fate in another few centuries?
-After all, the argument for the investment in a “central park” was the increase in adjacent property values.
+After all, the argument for the investment in a “central park” increased adjacent property values.
 The United States averages less than 85 people per square mile.
 Methods to evaluate this range became of interest following the 2000 Census with specific new definitions of density in the Census Bureau.
-See Density.

 The designation “urban” has long been in the bureau’s lexicon, but the term “urban area” is new Census 2000 terminology.
 It is a way to include everything from small urban clusters (less than 50,000 but at least 1,000 people per square mile) down to “at least 500 people” per square mile, in areas immediately adjacent for the cut-off to not urban something else like exurban.
 Establishing the urbanized area (UA) category and the “urban growth area” (UGA) is helping policymakers to identify areas where urban development regulations predict/prevent growth.
 Maryland and Oregon have closely monitored examples.